Billy Hamilton (hamilbi02)

 Caught in a pennant race, the Reds decided not to call up Hamilton at the end of the 2012 season, but he attracted a lot of attention in spring training in 2013, even though he stood no chance of making the team.
 The front office had asked him to move to center field and play a year in AAA, with the hope that he would be ready to be the Reds' leadoff hitter in 2014.
 He hit .256/.308/.343 in 123 games for the AAA Louisville Bats, scoring 75 runs but leading the International League with 75 stolen bases.
 He was called up to Cincinnati when rosters expanded on September 1st and made his major league debut two days later as a pinch-runner for Ryan Ludwick in the 7th inning of a scoreless tie with the St. Louis Cardinals.
 He promptly stole second base and came in to score on Todd Frazier's double, for the only run in a 1-0 victory with important playoff implications.
 He repeated the feat the next day, again subbing for Ludwick at first base in a key situation, this time with the Reds trailing, 4-3, in the bottom of the 14th inning.
 He once again stole second base, beating the cannon arm of Yadier Molina, and came in to score the tying run on Zack Cozart's single.
 Alas, the Reds blew a chance to win the game in the 15th when Shin-Soo Choo was thrown out at home when Chris Heisey whiffed on a bunt attempt, and St. Louis won the game on Matt Adams' second extra-inning homer of the game, in the 16th.
 He scored another key run as a pinch-runner for Ludwick on September 7th, this time beating the cannon arm of rookie Yasiel Puig when he scored the winning run from second base on Frazier's single in the 10th inning of a 4-3 win over the Los Angeles Dodgers in front of a packed house at Great American Ballpark.
 He had once again reached second base thanks to a steal, and it was his fourth in four games (the third having come the previous day); that made the first player since 1921 to start his career in this fashion.
 He started his first game on September 18th, playing centerfield and batting ninth in an interleague game against the Houston Astros; it was another memorable occasion, as he reached base five times on a pair of singles, a double and two walks, scored twice and stole four bases.
 He became the first player of the modern era to steal four times in his first career start; his second run broke a 4-4 tie in the top of the 13th inning, and was key to the Reds' 6-5 victory.
 He was finally caught stealing for the first time, after being successful in his first 13 attempts, on September 25th by rookie C Juan Centeno of the New York Mets.

-Following the departure of Shin-Soo Choo via free agency, Hamilton was the starting centerfielder and lead-off hitter for the Reds when they opened the 2014 season against the St. Louis Cardinals on March 31st.
+Following the departure of Choo via free agency, Hamilton was the starting centerfielder and lead-off hitter for the Reds when they opened the 2014 season against the St. Louis Cardinals on March 31st.
 He did not do much igniting, however, as he went 0 for 4 with 4 strikeouts, never getting a chance to show his speed.
 It took him some time to get untracked, as after 7 games, he was hitting .091 and had yet to steal a base.
-He broke through on April 9th with a three-hit game, scoring twice, including once on a shallow pop-up, and stealing his first two bases of the year in leading the Reds to a 4-0 win over the St. Louis Cardinals.
+He broke through on April 9th with a three-hit game, scoring twice, including once on a shallow pop-up, and stealing his first two bases of the year in leading the Reds to a 4-0 win over the Cardinals.
 He continued to hit better after that and on April 29th hit his first career home run, a solo shot of Jeff Samardzija of the Chicago Cubs in the 5th inning of a 3-2 win.
 He then got very hot in June, when he collected 36 hits, including 10 doubles, scored 18 runs and stole 14 bases; he hit .327 and, although not known for his power, slugged .500, to earn National League Rookie of the Month honors.
-On August 27th, he stole his 50th base of the season in a 7-5 win over the Cubs; he was the 9th player in Reds history tor each the mark, the first since Deion Sanders in 1997, and the youngest of the group.
+On August 27th, he stole his 50th base of the season in a 7-5 win over the Cubs; he was the 9th player in Reds history to reach the mark, the first since Deion Sanders in 1997, and the youngest of the group.
 On August 31st, his 54th steal tied him with Bob Bescher who had set the Reds' rookie record in 1909.
+He finished with 56 steals, but only 72 runs scored, a result of a sub-par .292 on-base percentage.
+He ended the season with a .250 average in 152 games, 72 runs scored and 48 RBIs.
+His 56 steals were second in the NL to Dee Gordon, but he led the circuit by being caught stealing 23 times.
+A good surprise was how well he played defense in centerfield, becoming a finalist for the Gold Glove at the position with some spectacular catches, coupled with excellent range, 10 assists and only 2 errors.

 - Jorge L. Ortiz: "Billy Hamilton hits the brakes - and then takes off", USA Today, July 4, 2014.